-The first time I was completely blown away by a book was with the outstanding Deptford Mice Trilogy by the scandalously underrated Robin Jarvis.
-The series follows a group of young mice and their struggles against the sewer rats and the evil lord Jupiter, I was utterly captivated and the release of each new book went down as a major childhood event.
-Jarvis’ stories are dark, atmospheric, often heartbreaking affairs and how he didn’t become a household name like J.K.
+The first time I was completely blown away by literature was the outstanding Deptford Mice Trilogy by the scandalously underrated Robin Jarvis.
+The series follows a group of young mice and their struggles against the sewer rats and the evil lord Jupiter.
+I was utterly captivated and the release of each new book went down as a major childhood event.
+Jarvis’ stories are dark, atmospheric, tragic affairs and how he didn’t become a household name like J.K.
 Rowling remains a mystery.
-Nevertheless, he ended up putting out many other excellent trilogies such as The Whitby Witches, Tales from the Wyrd Museum and The Deptford Histories.
+Nevertheless, he had a decent career and ended up putting out more excellent trilogies such as The Deptford Histories, The Whitby Witches and Tales from the Wyrd Museum.

-Like most kids of my generation, I was also a huge Roald Dahl fan.
-From The BFG and Matilda to Charlie and the Chocolate Factory and Danny, the Champion of the World, I still rate him as one of the best.
+Like most kids of my generation I was a huge Roald Dahl fan.
+From The BFG and Matilda to Charlie and the Chocolate Factory and Danny, the Champion of the World, I still rate him as one of the very best.
 I bumped into the old dog once in a bookshop in Buckinghamshire.
-I was with my dad at the time, who was savvy enough to quickly buy a copy of The Witches, then get Dahl to sign it for me.
+I was with my dad at the time, who was savvy enough to grab a copy of The Witches off the shelf before asking Dahl to sign it for me right there and then.
 It was 1989 and within a year the great writer would be dead.
-I still have the book; selling it on eBay is not an option.
+I still have that book, selling it on eBay is not an option.

 At military boarding school (not as bad as it sounds) my love for reading blossomed further thanks to a bright-eyed, bushy-tailed young English teacher called Miss Ozanne.
-Fuelled by her unfailing enthusiasm (and something of a schoolboy crush) I also developed my writing, winning the school’s annual Liverpool House Essay Award for my short novel The Secret Journey.
-Leafing through it today and the whole thing is admittedly a bit laughable; but I guess it wasn’t bad for a thirteen year old.
+Fuelled by her unfailing enthusiasm (and something of a schoolboy crush), I also developed my writing, winning the school’s Liverpool House Essay Award for my short novel The Secret Journey.
+Leafing through it today and the whole thing is admittedly a bit laughable, but I guess it wasn’t bad for a thirteen year old.

 I found myself equally absorbed by the books of Stephen King and would spend hour upon hour in my room scaring myself senseless with titles like Misery, Pet Sematary and It.
-Having eventually read most of his output, I would probably rate The Stand as his crowning achievement.
+I remember my drama teacher scolding me for it.
+“Good god Thomas, put that book away, this man is not a writer!”
+But I paid him no heed.
+Having eventually read most of King’s output, I would probably rate The Stand as his crowning achievement.
 The uncut edition naturally.

 My college years led me through a number of the so-called classics.
 But I was largely unmoved by the likes of Shakespeare (yawn) and Chaucer (kill me now).
-Instead, I found myself much more keyed into modernist literature, lapping up Oscar Wilde’s The Importance of Being Earnest, George Orwell’s 1984, Aldous Huxley’s Brave New World and John Steinbeck’s Of Mice And Men.
+Instead, I found myself utterly absorbed with Oscar Wilde’s The Importance of Being Earnest, Truman Capote’s In cold Blood, George Orwell’s 1984, Aldous Huxley’s Brave New World and John Steinbeck’s Of Mice And Men.

 Later on, along with a thriving passion for music and film, my reading focus switched almost exclusively to non-fiction.
-I became a committed subscriber to Q magazine and consumed countless books about The Beatles.
-I devoured autobiographies by Paul McCartney, George Harrison, Eric Clapton, Bob Dylan, Tony McCarroll, Alex James, Keith Richards, John Peel and Jerry Schilling (a key member of Elvis Presley’s Memphis Mafia).
-By Rob Lowe, Eli Wallach, Arnold Scharwzenegger and a terminally ill Patrick Swayze.
-Equally brilliant biographies on David Bowie, John Lennon, Brian Epstein, Nick Drake, Kurt Cobain, Phil Spector, Marvin Gaye, Michael Jackson, Marilyn Monroe.
-And too many more to mention.
+I became a committed subscriber to Q magazine, which got me fascinated in the art of album reviews.
+I consumed countless books about The Beatles and devoured autobiographies by Paul McCartney, George Harrison, Eric Clapton, Bob Dylan, Tony McCarroll, Alex James, Keith Richards, John Peel and Jerry Schilling (a key member of Elvis Presley’s Memphis Mafia).
+And just too many more to mention.

 I haven’t turned my back on fiction altogether though and occasionally come out of retirement for my favourite authors.
 A new Donna Tartt release always sets the pulse racing.
-I read her debut The Secret History on a beach in India; her follow-up The Little Friend on a hill in The Scottish Borders.
+I smashed through her debut The Secret History on a beach in India and despatched her follow-up The Little Friend on a hill in The Scottish Borders.
 The Goldfinch, her most recent novel, was despatched during a tour of the Northeast of China.
-I have a similar dedication to the hilarious David Sedaris and the poignant Khaled Housseini.
+I have a similar dedication to the hilarious David Sedaris and the heart-wrenching Khaled Hosseini.

 During this period I also began work on my own screenplay, a comedy drama called Red Light co-written with Michael Scott, an old friend from my Bratislava days.
 Flying over to Amsterdam for a series of writing weekends, we had great fun developing our characters and ironing out bumps in the plot.
-Two years later we’d finished our third draft, which we submitted to the experts at Industrial Scripts.
-They came back to us with an encouraging twenty page report best summarised as ‘‘Good, you’re on the right track.
-But…’’.
-I like to think that one day we’ll give Red Light one last roll of the dice and finally nail it.
+Two years later we finished our third draft, which we submitted to the experts at Industrial Scripts.
+They came back to us with an encouraging twenty page report best summarised as ‘‘You’re on the right track, but…’’.
+Mike and I were supposed to give it another whirl but then my life fell apart and we never got around to it.